-- Cut line close to edges on the inside.
-Rip out the inside of the cake where it ends up looking like bowl.
-Rip cake in small pieces, set aside.
+- Cut a line close to the inner rim of the cake.
+Rip out the inside of the cake to create a bowl.
+Gently rip the cake insides into small pieces and set aside.

-- Drain all rum from cherries.
-Mix together pieces from sponge cake, cherries and about 90% of the cream.
+- Drain alcohol from cherries.
+Mix sponge cake crumbs, cherries, and about 80% of the cake cream together.

-- Fill the cake bowl with the mixture, apply a little bit of cream.
-Cover with the cake lid.
-With remaining cream cover the cake.
+- Stack layers together with a bit of cream in between.
+With remaining cream, frost the outside of the entire cake.
 Refrigerate it while you prepare chocolate ganache.

-- Place chocolate ganache in a ziplock or a piping bag.
-Drizzle chocolate on the edges of the cake, letting the chocolate drip off the sides.
-Apply the remaining chocolate ganache to the top of the cake.
-Use remaining cherries to decorate the outside of the cake.
+- Place chocolate ganache in a piping bag or a plastic storage bag with one of the ends cut.
+Drizzle chocolate on the edges of the cake, letting it drip off the sides.
+Apply the remaining chocolate ganache to the top of the cake, spreading it carefully to create a smooth top.
+Use remaining cherries to decorate the outside of the cake as you wish.

 - Keep cake refrigerated overnight to allow it to set.
 Serve cold.